-Patch Management allows you to deploy patch jobs on Linux assets for RHEL version 6 and 7.
+Patch Management allows you to deploy patch jobs on Linux assets.
 You can use a single job to deploy a single patch on multiple assets, multiple patches on a single asset, and multiple patches on multiple assets.
 You cannot target Windows and Linux assets in a single job.
 For security purposes, the Linux patches are downloaded manually and stored in a shared folder that must be accessible through a mounted directory on each server.
 This shared directory helps reduce the traffic, ensure that the file integrity and is only exposed to selective servers.
 The patches are transferred to the repository only after successful assessment on the staging server.
 We recommend fetching the patch installation files directly from the vendor to assure authenticity and integrity.

 - On the Assets tab for Linux, you cannot view the agent scan status based on the vulnerability scan.
 Agent scan date would be the date of latest vulnerability scan on an asset.

 - Superseded patches are not applicable for Linux.

 - You cannot enable the opportunistic patch download to allow the Cloud Agent for Linux to download the required patches before a scheduled job run begins.
 The patches must be stored in a repository at a predefined location which is accessible to each asset.

 - You can only create deployment jobs for Linux assets.
 Uninstall jobs are not applicable for Linux assets.

 - While creating a Linux deployment job, if you select an asset tag that includes Windows and Linux assets, only Linux assets will be added for the job.